fideloper/How-EE-Works/README.md

 	http://mysite.com/blog

 **Templates are used to house and display content.** This is often either a listing of `Entries` or a single entry.
-A template may be a page listing recent blog articles or videos (multiple `Entries`) or might contain only an indivsual blog article or video (a single entry).
+A template may be a page listing recent blog articles or videos (multiple `Entries`) or might contain only an indivisual blog article or video (a single entry).